microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/beta/docs/Get-MgBetaUserOnlineMeetingRecordingContent.md

 # Get-MgBetaUserOnlineMeetingRecordingContent

 ## SYNOPSIS
-Get content for the navigation property recordings from users
+The content of the recording.
+Read-only.

 ## SYNTAX